Clitopilus prunulus

-Clitopilus prunulus, commonly known as the miller or the sweetbread mushroom, is an edible pink-spored basidiomycete mushroom found in grasslands in Europe and North America.
+Clitopilus prunulus, commonly known as the miller, the spy, or the sweetbread mushroom, is a basidiomycete mushroom.
+It has a grey to white cap, decurrent gills, and pink spores.

+It is found in grasslands in Europe and North America.
 Growing solitary to gregarious in open areas of conifer/hardwood forests; common under Bishop pine (Pinus muricata) along the coast north of San Francisco; fruiting shortly after the fall rains.
-It has a grey to white cap and decurrent gills.
+It is edible.

 Taxonomy

 Tyrolean naturalist Giovanni Antonio Scopoli described the miller as Agaricus prunulus in 1772.
 French mycologist Pierre Bulliard called it Agaricus orcella in 1793.
 German botanist Paul Kummer erected the genus Clitopilus and gave the miller its current name in 1871.
 C. prunulus is the type species of the genus, the limits of which have been redefined more than once.

 Populations from Yunnan and Taiwan previously considered consistent with C. prunulus were described as a separate species—Clitopilus amygdaliformis—in 2007.

-Its common names—the miller, and sweetbread mushroom—are derived from its distinctive smell.
+Its common names—the miller and sweetbread mushroom—are derived from its distinctive smell.

 Description

 The cap is initially convex when young, but in maturity flattens out, usually with a shallow central depression; the margin is often inrolled.
 The cap ranges from white to light gray or yellow.
 It has a characteristic feel similar to the touch of chamois skin, usually being dry, but is sticky when moist.
 It measures 2 to 10 cm in diameter.
 The gills are decurrent in attachment to the stipe, spaced together rather closely, and whitish, although they often develop a pinkish hue in age.

-The stipe is 2 to 8 cm long × 4–15 mm thick, and white or sometimes grayish; it may be located off-center or enlarged at the base.
+The stipe is 2 to 8 cm long × 4–15 mm thick and white or sometimes grayish; it may be located off-center or enlarged at the base.
 The mushroom has a mealy odor, somewhat like cucumber.
 The spore print is pink.
-Spores are 9–12 × 5–6.5 µm.
+The spores are 9–12 × 5–6.5 μm.
 Scopoli described it smelling like freshly ground flour.
-C. prunulus may be found growing on the ground in hardwood and coniferous woods in the summer and autumn.

 The variant C. prunulus var. orcellus has a slimy cap and white colors.